-While acting in the capacity of St. Luke's Lutheran Church (the Church) as an employee or volunteer working with, caring for, or supervising preschoolers, children, youth, and/or mentally handicapped individuals, the Code of Ethics and Rules shown below shall apply:
+While acting in the capacity of the Church as an employee or volunteer working with, caring for, or supervising preschoolers, children, youth, and/or mentally handicapped individuals, the code of ethics and rules shown below shall apply.

-- 1. Smoking or using tobacco products, includes e-cigarettes and vaping, in the presence of minors is prohibited. - 2.
-Using, possessing, or being under the influence of alcohol or illegal drugs will not be tolerated. - 3.
-Employees and volunteers shall not tolerate the abuse of any minors in their care.
-This abuse includes but is not limited to the following: - Any direct observations or evidence of sexual activity in the presence of or in association with a minor. - Any display or demonstration of sexual activity, abuse, insinuation of abuse, or evidence of abusive conduct toward a minor. - Sexual advances or sexual activity of any kind to a minor. - Infliction of physically abusive behavior or bodily injury to a minor. - Physical neglect of a minor including failure to provide adequate supervision in relation to the activities of the Church. - Mental or emotional injury to a minor.
-This includes cyber-bullying. - The presence or possession of obscene or pornographic materials at any function of the Church. - The presence, possession, or being under the influence of any illegal drugs. - The consumption of or being under the influence of alcohol while leading or participating in a function for minors of the Church. - 4.
-Access to the locked records of confidential files, such as personnel files and other sensitive files, are restricted. - 5.
-Employees and volunteers must treat all people of all races, religions, cultures, and socio-economic status with respect and consideration. - 6.
-Employees and volunteers must not use or tolerate the use of profanity in the presence of minors. - 7.
-Employees and volunteers must be free of physical and psychological conditions that might adversely affect any minor's health including but not limited to contagious disease. - 8.
-Employees and volunteers must portray a positive role model for minors by maintaining an attitude of respect, loyalty, patience, courtesy, and maturity. - 9.
-Employees and volunteers are expected to act and react with Christian love and understanding in all situations. - 10.
-Employees and volunteers are expected to do everything in their power to avoid being put in a situation where they are alone with a minor other than their own child. - 11.
+- 1. Smoking or using tobacco products in the presence of minors is prohibited. - 2.
+Using, possessing, or being under the influence of alcohol, or illegal drugs will not be tolerated. - 3.
+Employees and volunteers shall not tolerate abuse of any minors in their care, including: - Any direct observations or evidence of sexual activity in the presence of, or in association with, a minor - Any display or demonstration of sexual activity, abuse, insinuation of abuse, or evidence of abusive conduct towards a minor. - Sexual advances or sexual activity of any kind between any person and a minor. - Sexual advances or sexual activity of any kind to a minor(s). - Infliction of physically abuse behavior or bodily injury to a minor. - Physical neglect of a minor, including a failure to provide adequate supervision in relation to the activities of the Church. - Mental or emotional injury to a minor. - The presence or possession of obscene or pornographic materials at any function of the Church. - The presence, possession, or being under the influence of any legal drugs. - The consumption of or being under the influence of alcohol while leading or participating in a function for minors of the Church. - 4.
+Access to the locked records of confidential files, such as personnel files, and other sensitive files shall be restricted. - 5.
+Employees and volunteers must treat all people of all races, religions, and cultures with respect and consideration. - 6.
+Employees and volunteers shall not use or tolerate the use of profanity in the presence of minors. - 7.
+Employees and volunteers must be free of physical and psychological conditions that might adversely affect any minor's health including, but not limited to, contagious disease. - 8.
+Employees and volunteers will portray a positive role model for minors by maintaining an attitude of respect, loyalty, patience, courtesy, and maturity. - 9.
+Employees and volunteers will be expected to act and react with Christian love and understanding in all situations. - 10.
+Employees and volunteers will do everything in their power to avoid being put in a situation where they are alone with a minor other than their own. - 11.
 Violation of this code or these rules may be grounds for removal as an employee or volunteer.